Hexacorallia

-Aspidiscus cristatus from the Cenomanian (Upper Cretaceous) of southern Israel; oral view.
+Aspidiscus cristatus from the Cenomanian (Upper Cretaceous) of southern Palestine; oral view.

-Aspidiscus cristatus from the Cenomanian (Upper Cretaceous) of southern Israel; aboral view.
+Aspidiscus cristatus from the Cenomanian (Upper Cretaceous) of southern Palestine; aboral view.

 Hexacorallia (synonym: Zoantharia; older synonyms: Hexacoralla, Hexaradiata, Hexactinia, Actinanthida; in English: hexacorals, hexacorallians, zoantharians) is a class of Anthozoa.

 Other meanings

 Both names, i. e.
 Hexacorallia and Zoantharia, and their English equivalents, also have narrower meanings - see below in the chapter Taxonomy.
 The name Hexacorallia also has a rare meaning unrelated to the content of this article - it is used as a synonym of the name Ceriantipatharia.

 Characteristics

 Hexacorals are aquatic organisms formed of polyps, generally with 6-fold symmetry.
 The number of hexacoral species is approximately 4,300 (as estimated in 1987).
 Extant hexacorals are composed of 6 orders: the tube anemones (Ceriantharia), zoanthids (Zoanthiniaria), sea anemones (Actiniaria), corallimorpharians (Corallimorpharia), the black corals (Antipatharia) and the stony corals (Scleractinia).
 The first four orders are skeleton-less, while the last two orders have a skeleton.
 Some of the Scleractinia are coral-reef builders.

-The Hexacorallia are distinguished from another class of Anthozoa, Octocorallia, in having six or fewer axes of symmetry in their body structure; the tentacles are simple and unbranched and normally number more than eight.
+The Hexacorallia are distinguished from another class of Anthozoa, Octocorallia, in having eight or fewer axes of symmetry in their body structure; the tentacles are simple and unbranched and normally number more than eight.
 These organisms are formed of individual soft polyps, which in some species live in colonies and can secrete a calcite skeleton.
 As with all Cnidarians, these organisms have a complex life cycle including a motile planktonic phase and a later characteristic sessile phase.
 Hexacorallia also includes the significant extinct order of rugose corals.

 The taxon Hexacorallia is considered to be monophyletic, that is, all contained species are descended from a common ancestor.